Valtik Studios

 The Capital One breach ($190M settlement) exploited a textbook IMDSv1 SSRF attack to exfiltrate 106 million customer records.
 A deep dive into AWS Instance Metadata Service security, IMDSv1 vs v2, SSRF exploitation, enforcement SCPs, and the cloud penetration testing runbook we use on Valtik engagements.

-This is the deep dive.
-What IMDS is, how IMDSv1 SSRF attacks work step by step, how IMDSv2 is supposed to protect, where IMDSv2 still fails, and how to actually enforce the upgrade across an AWS org.
+This post is the deep dive.
+What IMDS is, how IMDSv1 SSRF attacks work step by step, how IMDSv2 protects, where IMDSv2 still fails, and how to enforce the upgrade across an AWS org.

 What IMDS is

-Every EC2 instance runs a local HTTP service at 169.254.169.254 that exposes instance metadata — the IAM role, region, AMI ID, user-data script, security groups, tags.
+Every EC2 instance runs a local HTTP service at 169.254.169.254 that exposes instance metadata.
+The IAM role, region, AMI ID, user-data script, security groups, tags.
 The address is link-local, meaning only the instance can reach it (and theoretically only processes running on it).

 The service is useful.
 Applications running on EC2 retrieve their IAM role credentials from it to call other AWS APIs.
 This pattern is everywhere in cloud-native applications.